-Annual PhD course in Energy System Analysis on the EnergyPLAN model – April 2017
+Annual PhD course in Energy System Analysis on the EnergyPLAN model – April-May 2020

-In April 2017, we have the annual EnergyPLAN PhD course at Aalborg University, Denmark.
+In the spring of 2020, we have the annual EnergyPLAN PhD course at Aalborg University, Denmark.
 The course gives an introduction to advanced energy system analysis using the EnergyPLAN computer model and after the course the participants are expected to be able to understand methodologies of advanced energy system analysis and to be able to use EnergyPLAN as a tool in making energy system analyses.

-The course fee is 100 euro for PhD fellows and will take place on 3-5 April and 19-21 April 2017.
-Registration is open now.
+The course fee is 100 euro for PhD fellows and the course will take place on 20-22 April and 4-6 May 2020.
+Registration will open in the beginning of 2020.

 Questions can be sent to Henrik Lund (firstname.lastname@example.org).